StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 CARVED HOUSE POSTS ARE USED IN TRADITIONAL FIRST Nations cedar houses to support the huge roof beams.
 This pole is a replica of a house post carved by Kwakwaka'wakw artist Charlie James in the early 1900s.
 Tony Hunt carved this replica in 1987 to replace the older pole now in the Vancouver Museum.

-The photo caption says: House posts at the Alert Bay Big House Gukwdzi.
+Photo caption: House posts at the Alert Bay Big House Gukwdzi.
 Sea Kingdom dancers at a 1983 potlatch.